Killthebug/Bika-Lims-Wiki/Frequently-Asked-Questions.md

 Getting help on users/developer lists for Windows-specific questions could be harder because most of the developers behind the scenes use GNU/Linux instead of Windows.

 Bika Windows users are participating [bika-win@googlegroups.com](bika-win@googlegroups.com).
 Post to [bika-win@googlegroups.com](mailto:bika-win@googlegroups.com).

+Please also Google using the error messages you get, many have been dealt with before.